danny-codes/Sign-Up-Form/README.md

 1. Clone or download this repository.
 2. Open the `index.html` file in your browser to view the sign-up form.
-3. Or view the live version here: [Admin Dashboard on GitHub Pages](https://danny-codes.github.io/Sign-Up-Form/)
+3. Or view the live version here: [Sign Up Form on GitHub Pages](https://danny-codes.github.io/Sign-Up-Form/)

 ## Screenshot